OpenPrinting/ippusbxd/readme.md

 >
 >And this is what the ipp-usb program actually does.

-ipp-usb is written in Go, as Go provides an HTTP library with the needed functionality, which is missing in C. As Go links executables statically, they have a large memory footprint.
-As some operating system vendors (like ChromeOS) therefore do not accept Go programs, the ippusbxd project will be continued and pathes to fix ippusbxd are welcome.
+ipp-usb is written in Go, as Go provides an HTTP library with the needed functionality, which is missing in C. But as Go links executables statically, they have a large memory footprint.
+Therefore the ChromeOS developers do not accept Go programs and continued with ippusbxd for some time and later they came with another from-scratch approach, [ippusb_bridge](https://github.com/dgreid/platform2/tree/master/ippusb_bridge), written in Rust.

+Due to this there is no known operating system using ippusbxd any more.
+Therefore **development of this project is currently suspended**.
+Nevertheless, anyone coming up with a solution of ippusbxd's problems, making it working as well as ipp-usb is highly welcome and we are open for appropriate Pull Requests.

 Generally, I highly recommend to use ipp-usb instead of ippusbxd.
 It works absolutely reliably, wheras ippusbxd often has problems, especially with the web admin interfaces of the devices.